Furr History, Family Crest & Coats of Arms

 Early Notables of the Furr family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Furr Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Furr Notables in all our PDF Extended History products and printed products wherever possible.

 Furr Settlers in United States in the 20th Century